 401(k) Plan and other Benefits.
-All full-time employees are eligible to participate in our 401(k) plan after six months of service and are eligible to receive matching contributions from us after one year of service.
+All full-time employees are eligible to participate in our 401(k) plan after six months of service and are eligible to receive matching contributions from us after six months of service.
 We match employee contributions in cash at a rate of 40% of the first 5% of base compensation that an employee contributes, with graded vesting over a six-year period.
 Our NEOs are also eligible for our matches, subject to regulatory limits on contributions to 401(k) plans.
 Messrs.
 Lang, Robbins and Christopherson and Ms. Laube each participate in the 401(k) plan.
-In addition to participation in our 401(k) plan, we provide our NEOs with employer paid group term life insurance, and in order to maximize productivity and ensure that Mr. Taylor can be immediately available to respond to business priorities, we pay for certain of Mr. Taylor's business-related commuting costs in connection with his regular travel to our corporate office.
+In addition to participation in our 401(k) plan, we provide our NEOs with employer paid group term life insurance.
+In order to maximize productivity and ensure that Mr. Taylor can be immediately available to respond to business priorities, we pay for, or reimburse costs of, certain air travel arising in connection with Mr. Taylor's regular business-related commuting to our corporate office.
+These amounts create taxable income to Mr. Taylor, and we do not gross-up or in any way compensate Mr. Taylor for income tax owed in respect of such amounts.